fengshuo-up/PureFER/README.md

 # PureFER

 > **Note**: The full source code of this project is located in the `master` branch.
+> The source code and datasets utilized in this study are publicly available at GitHub with the following DOI:https://doi.org/10.5281/zenodo.20174388

 ## Citation
 If you find this project useful for your research, please cite our paper: